bernie-skipole/skiwidgets/docs/index.md

 It should now be possible to run skiwidgets

 python3 ~/www/skiwidgets.py

-And you should get the message

-Serving skiwidgets on port 8000

 Use ctrl-c to exit, and set up a service to run this automatically